CiscoTestAutomation/genie/docs/clean/user_guide/writing_a_clean/cleaning_like_devices.rst

     * Device - Manually provide a list of devices that belong to a group.
     * Platform - Provide the platform and all devices with that platform will be grouped together under this group.
+    * OS - Provide the os and all devices with that os will be grouped together under this group.

 .. note::

     Only one method is supported per group.
-You cannot combine group-by-device and group-by-platform in the same group.
+You cannot combine group-by-device, group-by-platform and group-by-os in the same group.
     You can have multiple groups with each group using a different method (a sample is provided below showing this option).

 Device groups **simplify** the ``Clean YAML``, by removing duplicate stages and arguments for devices that use a similar clean.